Church of the Holy Trinity, Hyervyaty: History

 The first parish in Hyervyaty was established in 1526 by the archbishop John.
 Gradually it fell into decline and in 1621 Eustachy Wołłowicz constructed the new wooden church.
 It was destroyed by fire in 1736.
 Almost a hundred years later the philanthropist reconstructed the church.
 In 1860, Kazimir Domeyko founded the stone bell tower and reconstructed the church in 1862.
 The last restoration was executed in 1894-1895, but three years later the church was demolished.

 The modern building was constructed in place of the old one in 1899—1903.
 Usually the authorship is attributed to architects Wacław Michniewicz and Alaksiej Połazaŭ (1820-1903).
 However, some sources claim that the design was created by Ignatiy Olshansky, brother of a local priest.
 According to the year books, every day 70 men worked at the construction site.
 Specially for the church a brick factory was built near the village.
-Lime was mined near the Losha (river), to make limestone more solid thousands of eggs were bought from local farmers.
+Lime was mined near the Losha, to make limestone more solid thousands of eggs were bought from local farmers.
 Roof tiles were imported from Germany.
 Mostly the funds for construction were donated by Vazlav Domeyko and his mother Anjela, nee Naruszewicz.
 Her son-in-law brought from Germany the ceramic tiles to the church.

 The new church was consecrated on September 8, 1904.
-In 1921–28 the Lithuanians of Gierviaty(Gervėčiai) fought with the Polish administration over Lithuanian services in the church.